se-edu/se-book/projectPlanning/workBreakdownStructure/q-tick-wellDefinedTask.md

 <panel header=":lock::key: Which one is not a well-defined task?">
 <question>

-Which one these is not well-defined task?
-Context: These are tasks to be put in the issue tracker of your project.
+Which one these project tasks is not well-defined?

 - ( ) a.
-Implement the ‘delete’ feature.
+Implement the 'delete' feature.
 - ( ) b.
-Fix Issue 23 in the bug tracker.
+Fix bug #12315.
 - ( ) c.
 Do some more testing.
 - ( ) d.
 Choose a tool to draw UML diagrams.
 - ( ) e.
-Clarify submission requirements with the professor.
+Clarify submission requirements with the customer.

 <div slot="answer">